 Since replication expects Master and Slave databases to be identical, you need to synchronize their contents before enabling it.
 This can be done with Handy Backup, which features a number of plug-ins designed for backup and recovery of different database management systems.
 If your applications are based on MySQL, please see MySQL Replication.

-The Small Server edition of our software enables you to perform backup and recovery of MS SQL, Oracle, MySQL and other databases.
+The Small Business edition of our software enables you to perform backup and recovery of MS SQL, Oracle, MySQL and other databases.
 Try free for 30 days!

 Besides Master-to-Slave database replication, there is also a Master-to-Master scheme which is more tricky.
 In this configuration, each server acts as a Master and a Slave at the same time.
 This approach is more complicated in setup and maintenance, but provides faster database recovery in case of disaster.